hapax/hapax.github.io/assets/chandra.md

 effective temperature, and hence to an effective *degeneracy pressure*.
 We can cheekily use the circle to understand non-interacting electrons in three dmensions, giving us a simple model of degeneracy pressure in stellar cores.
-The Chandraskhar limit results from balancing degeneracy against gravity.
+The Chandraskhar limit is the point that gravity beats degeneracy pressure.
 As a bonus, we also find the relation between white dwarf mass and radius.